kilograham/jpsx/README.md

 I wrote it back in 2003 basically just because it was exactly the sort of thing people were saying Java was too slow for.
 I had written a C/C++ emu in the late 1990s that I never made publicly available (though some of the code found a home), so I had already done a bunch of the reverse engineering work.

-I have actually done very little to it over time, other than periodically trying it on new JVMs (it should work on anything JDK1.4+, though JDK5 is now probably a sensible minimum).
+I have actually done very little to it over time, other than periodically trying it on new JVMs (it should work on anything JDK1.4+
-I also gave a [talk on it at JavaOne in 2006](http://docs.huihoo.com/javaone/2006/cool-stuff/ts-5547.pdf), and have been meaning to open source it ever since (though it had so many little things wrong with it that annoyed me, which I had never gotten around to fixing, so it never happened until now).
-Thanks to [John Vilk](https://github.com/jvilk) for catching me at the right time and convincing me to open source it in all its warty glory.

 ### Philosophy